(Photo credit: Axel Antas-Bergkvist via Unsplash.)

 Where do you get more insurance for your rental car?
 The obvious answer is from the rental-car company, and that means saying yes to the persistent counter person.
 Depending on the type of rental-car insurance you buy from the company, you could be exempt from paying deductibles, and you might even be able to keep your regular car insurance from being involved and your premium raised.
 So while the knee-jerk option is to say, “Nah; I’m good,” and decline the rental-car company’s insurance, especially if you’re driving abroad it can be a prudent investment.

 Another option to consider is travel insurance.
-If you choose an ExactCare® product from BHTP, you can add rental-car collision coverage for around $9 a day (subject to state availability).
+If you choose an ExactCare® plan from BHTP, you can add rental-car collision coverage for around $9 a day (subject to state availability).

 When you’re covered and have your keys, and you've made sure your rental car can handle the weather (more tips on that here), take a few pictures of your rental car to establish its condition when you took possession, and then hit the road.